Here's what you get when you study abroad with CEA in Prague:

 Nuclear Bomb Shelter

-In the middle of the colorful Žižkov district lies Parukářka Park, a green oasis in the city.
-Just underneath lurks a footprint of the Cold War, a secret bunker built by communists during the 1950s to offer shelter in a nuclear bomb attack.
-Take a guided tour of the equipment, technical machine rooms, and tunnel system that lie beneath the park.
+After World War 2, the ruling communist government re-built a luxurious hotel on Wenceslas Square in the center of Prague.
+It provided an opportunity to include a bomb shelter in the basement that doubled as a center to spy on those staying in the hotel (comrades and foreigners).
+Take a guided tour of the equipment, technical machine rooms, and tunnel system that lie beneath the hotel and extends under the square.
 It’s a great way to get a first-hand glimpse into the historical and political events that shaped the fate of Prague, Czechoslovakia, and the former Eastern bloc.

 Helpful and Caring Staff